nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. `/list` followed by `/accept 2`: Changes the status of the second application in the displayed list to `ACCEPTED`.
 2. `/pending 3`: Changes the status of the third application in the currently displayed list to `PENDING`.
 3. `/reject 1`: Changes the status of the first application in the currently displayed list to `REJECTED`.
-4. `/filter PENDING` followed by `/accept 1`: Updates the status of the first application on the filtered list (currently `PENDING`) to `ACCEPTED`, removing it from the list view as it no longer matches the `pending` filter.
+4. `/filter PENDING` followed by `/accept 1`: Updates the status of the first application on the filtered list (currently `PENDING`) to `ACCEPTED`, removing it from the list view as it no longer matches the `PENDING` filter.
 5. `/list` followed by `/accept 4` when there are only three internship applications returns an error message.

 <p>These are the before and after images of the first example</p>